burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).

 24. **Minimize write from different threads to the same memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
-However, from memory perspective when logic executed in different CPU cores there are two hardware protocols which come into the play in this situations:
+However, from a memory perspective when logic is executed in different CPU cores there are two hardware protocols that come into play in this situation:

 * *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all caches in the system;